HistoryThe Jenkin Family

 Rees started preaching in 1861 and attended Brecon College in 1864, graduating in 1868.
 In the same year, he was ordained as a minister at Treoes and Bridgend.
 Rev Jones gave his heart and soul to his work as a minister of his parish.
 His efforts even extended to nearby Coychurch, where he helped establish Hebron Chapel, following the donation of the land by John Thomas, a member of Saron chapel.
 Although the Rev Rees Jones’ stay at Treoes was relatively short, his impact was immense.

 During his three years at Treoes, Rees fell for the charms of a young lady from Cowbridge, a member of his congregation.
 Elvira Jenkins was the eldest daughter of Thomas and Mary Jenkins of Mount Pleasant near Cowbridge.
-They married at Saron Chapel on the 26th December 1871.The service was carried out by three minsters: the Rev. J.B.
+She was also the granddaughter of Lewis Jenkins, one of the original trustees of Saron Chapel, They married at Saron Chapel on the 26th December 1871.The service was carried out by three minsters: the Rev. J.B.
 Jones of Bridgend, assisted by Rev. W.C.
 Davies of Llantrisant and Rev. D. Thomas of Blaenavon.

 Rev Rees Jones, his wife Elvira and their children: Thomas Myrddin.
 David Edgar, Rhys Emylyn, Elizabeth Ogwen, Iwan Elvert and Daniel Windsor.